William P. Kimball

 William Preston Kimball (November 4, 1857 – February 24, 1926) was a U.S. Representative from Kentucky.

-Born near East Hickman, Kentucky, Kimball attended public and private schools and Transylvania University in Lexington.
+Born near East Hickman, Kentucky (now part of Lexington), Kimball attended public and private schools before attending Transylvania University to study law.

-He served as member of the Kentucky House of Representatives in 1883 and 1884.

-City clerk in 1889 and 1890.
+He served as a member of the Kentucky House of Representatives from 1883 to 1884.
+He then served as City clerk from 1889 to 1890.